 Daily Health Checks - We will have a brief morning health check for all staff and students.
 Anyone with a fever or COVID-19 symptoms will not be permitted inside their classroom.
 In addition, if someone in your child’s immediate family has symptoms of COVID-19 we ask that your child remain home.
 Anyone that develops these symptoms during the day will be separated from their group immediately and must be picked up ASAP.
 In order to provide efficiency at drop off, we will also be asking parents and guardians to monitor and screen your child every morning before leaving for preschool.
 (We will provide a checklist of what to screen) If you have a reliable thermometer at home, we recommend taking your child’s temperature before leaving for school as well.
 A friendly reminder that whether your child has symptoms of COVID-19 or another illness; if they are not well, please keep them home.
 We also ask that you do not send a child to school if they have been given a fever reducing medication within 24 hours.

 Face Masks - Staff will be wearing face coverings.
-Masks will not be required of the students, however, if your child is over the age of two and can wear a mask safely, it is encouraged that they wear one.
+Masks will be required of the students over the age of two.
+It is encouraged for the two year old students to wear one if they are able.
 We will have opportunities outside each day (weather permitted) and during snack time, in which they can take them off.
 We are asking parents to drop off their children outside of the building, however, in the situation where a parent or caregiver needs to enter the building, we require that all adults wear a face covering.

 Social Distancing – Classroom sizes will remain small this year and well within COVID-19 guidelines.
 Social distancing will be practiced to the maximum extent while still allowing for the care of the children.
 We will treat each classroom as a unit and limit interactions between classrooms.
 We will implement small group activities and encourage individual play/activities.
 We will discourage unnecessary touching between students and staff such as hugging, high fives, holding hands, etc. We are going in incorporate music, library and Spanish into our regular class time to limit additional exposure from other staff coming in to teach these specials..
 Ms. Leigh will teach Chapel outside with our three and four year olds (weather permitted).
 In addition, art supplies will not be shared by students.